ohsuz/TODAY-S_SCORE/README.md

-## 💯 Today's Score ✏️
+## 💯  Today's Score  💯

-> Life pattern planning and validation application based on Android.
+> Through various functions held by Android, such as sensors, app usage history, and messages, we implemented **a life pattern planning and verification application** that regularly improves the lifestyle patterns of modern people who live irregularly due to covid-19.
+The application automatically measures six daily activities, including wake-up, sleep, and walking, in the background according to the user's set schedule to produce an itemized activity score for the user.

+---
-## Contents
+### ✏️ Contents
   * [Login](#-login)
   * [Main](#-main)
   * [Templates](#-templates)